pankajvashisht/requestClient/README.md

 });

 // config the errorExpend
-// without errorExpend you will get the error response like axios
+// without errorExpend you will get the error response regular erros

 //The response for a request contains the following information.
 .catch(function (error) {